 - To make rolls immediately: Cover and let rise in a warm place for 30 minutes.
 Close to the end of the rising time, preheat your oven to 350ºF.

 - Place pan onto the middle rack and bake for 20–25 minutes, just until rolls are lightly golden around the edges and centers are puffed.
 Don't overbake.

 - Remove and let cool slightly before topping with glaze.
 Makes 12 rolls.

-- Blend together cream cheese, maple syrup, and vanilla until creamy.
+- Blend together cream cheese, softened butter, maple syrup, and vanilla until creamy.
 Add milk, if needed, to thin the glaze.
 Drizzle over warm rolls.